datastax/astrapy/README.md

 Steps:

-1. Export variables as in one of the `tests/env_templates/*.base.template` examples.
+- Export variables as in one of the `tests/env_templates/*.base.template` examples.
-2. _Astra only_: Uncomment the shared-secret vectorize testing in the env-file; (alternatively, store an API Key in Astra DB for use by the tests).
-3. Export variables as in the `tests/env_templates/env.vectorize-minimal.template` example.
+- Export variables as in the `tests/env_templates/env.vectorize-minimal.template` example.
-4. Run: `uv venv --python ">=3.8<3.13" && uv run pytest tests/base`
+- Run: `uv venv --python ">=3.8<3.13" && uv run pytest tests/base`

 #### All available tests/targets